 - Provide support for an existing partial or denture, making them more secure and comfortable.

 When replacing a single tooth, dental implants are often the most natural tooth replacement option, both in function and ability to clean.
 They have the advantage over a traditional tooth replacement option, a bridge, in that they require no modification to the neighboring teeth.
 This helps to limit the potential for future cavities and nerve damage to these other teeth.
-Additionally, since dental implants are made of titanium, there is no potential for cavity development.
+Additionally, since affordable dental implants are made of titanium, there is no potential for cavity development.

 Patients that currently wear a traditional denture can experience a truly life-changing event with the placement of dental implants.
 In these individuals, dental implants can be placed into the gum tissue, under the denture, allowing for the denture to snap into place.
 This treatment can help the patient regain the ability to eat virtually all foods and smile with confidence knowing the denture is secured snugly in the mouth.
-Additionally, if there is a desire to get rid of the denture completely, dental implants can be used to provide a tooth replacement option that is fixed in the mouth.
+Additionally, if there is a desire to get rid of the denture completely, affordable dental implants can be used to provide a tooth replacement option that is fixed in the mouth.

 Although most people that are missing a tooth (teeth) are candidates for dental implants, a thorough evaluation will need to be performed to determine your individual needs.
-At this evaluation, the periodontist will thoroughly discuss your treatment desires and goals, including the ways in which dental implants could potentially help you achieve these goals.
+At this evaluation, the periodontist will thoroughly discuss your treatment desires and goals, including the ways in which affordable dental implants could potentially help you achieve these goals.
 A detailed clinical and radiographic evaluation will be completed to assess the site into which a dental implant(s) would be placed.
 The individual’s specific needs will then be explained in great detail to help an informed decision be made.

 After a period of healing (ranging from 2-6 months), a post is placed into the top of the implant.
 The patient’s dentist then creates the final crown, bridge or denture.